srdjan-injac/my_portfolio/README.md

 ## Welcome to my portfolio

-This repository highlights my skills as a data analyst and showcases my key projects.
-Each project includes a detailed description, visualizations, and a link to its corresponding GitHub repository.
+This repository highlights my skills as a data analyst and features four key projects, each with its own dedicated GitHub Pages site for detailed descriptions, visualizations, and insights.Additionally it includes a collection of course projects and personal projects that demonstrate my continued learning and exploration of data analysis concepts.

 ---